boyur/clipart-pro.ru/README.md

 # clipart-pro
 Clipmaker landing page.
-This site is for my friend .
+This site for my friend.